Road Map for Osm2pgsql

 Configuration / Command Line

-Where possible we should differentiate clearly between style configuration (everything related to tags etc.) and operational configuration (cache sizes, file names, etc.)
+Where possible we should differentiate clearly between style configuration (everything related to tags etc.) which belong in the config files and operational configuration (cache sizes, file names, etc.) which belong on the command line.

 Object Store / Middle / Flat Node Store